FedyCCodes/AWS-DeepRacer/README.md

 #### Preventing Oversteering:

-The reward function had multiple different checks to prevent oversteering, one was general and was created to prevent zig zagging, while the other was to make sure that it wasn't going off course from the track.
+The reward function had multiple different checks to prevent oversteering, one was general and was created to prevent zig-zagging, while the other was to make sure that it wasn't going off course from the track.

 ```python
 # Penalize the reward if the difference is too large